MarkMindCkm/MarkMind-ltd/README.md

 ## introduce

-The software features include markdown, mind mapping and pdf annotation functions , It can be used alone or with obsidian.
+The software features include markdown editor, mind mapping and pdf annotation functions , It can be used alone or with obsidian.
 The software features are similar to obsidian markmind.

 ### Feature Comparison